tristan-hornetz/ridl/README.md

 **Dependencies**

-You will need _cmake_ to build the demos.
-Since this repository also contains a kernel-module, you should also install the Linux Headers for your Kernel version.
+You need _cmake_ to build the demos.
+Since this repository also contains a kernel-module, you should also install the Linux-Headers for your Kernel version.
 Example for Debian and Ubuntu:
 <!-- prettier-ignore -->
 ```shell